Send all correspondence addressed to:

 For safety and security purposes, all incoming mail will be scanned and then delivered electronically to inmates.
 Send only letters that can be fed through a regular printer/scanner.
 Cards will not be scanned and will be placed in the inmate’s property.

 All incoming mail will be searched for contraband, money, etc. All money orders, certified cashier's checks, and cash will be added to the inmate's account or property.
 Third party and personal checks will NOT be accepted and will be placed in the inmate's property.

 Incoming mail addressed to inmates that are not in custody will be returned to sender.

-Incoming mail that appears to be a safety or sanitation hazard will not be delivered and will be placed in the receiving inmates property.
+Incoming mail that appears to be a safety or sanitation hazard will not be scanned and will be placed in the receiving inmates property.
 Safety and sanitation hazards include but are not limited to stickers, perfume, lipstick, oily stains, food/drink stains, discoloration or anything else that cannot be identified.

 The HCDC will not accept packages, newspapers, or magazines sent to inmates.
 We will also not accept any mail with magazine articles, photocopies, blank paper, envelopes, stamps, obscene or gang related material inside.
 Any of the above items sent to an inmate will be returned to sender or placed in the inmate's property.

 Books may be sent to inmates if they are new, soft cover (no hardcover books accepted) and come directly from Amazon.com.
 Books received from Amazon .com partners or affiliates will not be accepted.
 Books sent to inmates become the property of the HCDC.

 Photo are accepted as long as they are appropriate, are not Polaroid, and do not have gang signs of any kind.
 Photos will be scanned and delivered to the inmate electronically.